What Is A Merchant Cash Advance?

-While some firms may struggle to qualify for a bank loan or a long-term loan, an internet lender is more flexible with short-term offerings.
+While some firms may struggle to qualify for a small business bank loan or a long-term loan, an internet-based small business lender (also known as an alternative lender) is more flexible with short-term small business funding.

 These short-term business loans like MCAs often have straightforward applications and may be processed rapidly.
 However, unlike MCAs, these loans will feature a standard loan structure with payments spread out over a specified length of time.